Estates General of 1789: Elections

-The Règlement that went out by post in January thus specified separate voting for delegates of each Estate.
+The Règlement that went out by post in January thus specified separate voting for delegates of each estate.
 Each tax district (cities, boroughs, and parishes) would elect their own delegates to the Third Estate.
 The Bailliages, or judicial districts, would elect delegates to the First and Second Estates in separate ballots.
-Each voting assembly would also collect a cahier de doléances (notebook of grievances) to be considered by the Convocation.
+Each voting assembly would also collect a cahier de doléances (notebook of grievances) to be considered by the convocation.
 The election rules differed somewhat depending on the type of voting unit, whether city, parish or some other.
 Generally, the distribution of delegates was by population: the most populous locations had the greatest number of delegates.
-The City of Paris was thus dominant.
+Paris was thus dominant.
 The electorate consisted of males 25 years and older, property owners, and registered taxpayers.
 They could be native or naturalized citizens.

 The number of delegates elected was about 1,200, half of whom formed the Third Estate.
 The First and Second Estates had 300 each.
-But French society had changed since 1614, and these Estates-General were not identical to those of 1614.
+But French society had changed since 1614, and these Estates General were dissimilar to those of 1614.
 Members of the nobility were not required to stand for election to the Second Estate, and many of them were elected to the Third Estate.
-The total number of nobles in the three Estates was about 400.
+The total number of nobles in the three estates was about 400.
 Noble representatives of the Third Estate were among the most passionate revolutionaries in attendance, including Jean Joseph Mounier and the comte de Mirabeau.
 Some clergy were also elected as Third Estate delegates, most notably the abbé Sieyès.
-Despite their status as elected representatives of the Third Estate, many of these nobles were executed by guillotine during the Terror.
+Despite their status as elected representatives of the Third Estate, many of these nobles were executed by guillotine during the Reign of Terror.

-The Nobles in the Second Estate were the richest and most powerful in the kingdom.
-The King could count on them, but that was of little use to him in the succeeding course of history.
-He had also expected that the First Estate would be predominantly the noble Bishops.
-The electorate, however, returned mainly parish priests, most of whom were sympathetic to the Commons.
+The nobles in the Second Estate were the richest and most powerful in the kingdom.
+The king could count on them, but that was of little use to him in the succeeding course of history.
+He had also expected that the First Estate would be predominantly the noble bishops.
+The electorate, however, returned mainly parish priests, most of whom were sympathetic to the commons.
 The Third Estate elections returned predominantly magistrates and lawyers.
-The lower levels of society, the landless, working men, though present in large numbers in street gangs, were totally absent from the Estates-General, as the King had called for "the most notable persons".
+The lower levels of society, the landless, working men, though present in large numbers in street gangs, were totally absent from the Estates General, as the king had called for "the most notable persons".

 The grievances returned were mainly about taxes, which the people considered a crushing burden.
-Consequently, the people and the King were totally at odds from the very beginning.
+Consequently, the people and the king were at odds from the beginning.
 Aristocratic privilege was also attacked.
 The people resented the fact that nobles could excuse themselves from most of the burden of taxation and service that fell on the ordinary people.
-A third type complained that the ubiquitous tolls and duties levied by the nobility hindered internal commerce.
+Many complained that the ubiquitous tolls and duties levied by the nobility hindered internal commerce.